 RELEVANCE OF PURE AGENT UNDER GST

 The concept is borrowed from the erstwhile Service Tax Determination of Value Rules, 2006 and carried forward under GST.
-Under the GST Valuation Rules 2017, a pure agent is given the following meanings.
+Under the GST Valuation Rules 2017 pure agent is given the following meaning.

-(c) does not use for his own interest such goods or services so procured
+c) does not use for his own interest such goods or services so procured; and

-(d) receives only the actual amount incurred to procure such goods or services in addition to the amount received for the supply he provides on his own account
+d) receives only the actual amount incurred to procure such goods or services in addition to the amount received for supply he provides on his own account.

 EXCLUSION FROM VALUE

-The supplier would have to satisfy the following conditions (in addition to the condition required to be satisfied to be considered as a pure agent) for exclusion from value:
+The supplier would have to satisfy the following conditions (in addition to the condition required to be satisfied to be considered as a pure agent) for exclusion from value as under:-

-(ii) The payment made by the pure agent on behalf of the recipient of supply has been separately indicated in the invoice issued by the pure agent to the recipient of service
+ii. the payment made by the pure agent on behalf of the recipient of supply has been separately indicated in the invoice issued by the pure agent to the recipient of service; and

 In case the conditions are not satisfied, such expenditure incurred shall be included in the value of supply under GST.